Skip to main content

 What was the Note-to-Equity Conversion controversy?

 In December 2022, Creativemass converted approximately $5.7 million in convertible notes to equity, triggering protests from some noteholders who disputed the timing and propriety of the conversion.
 The chapter 11 plan treated protesting noteholders as unsecured creditors (100% recovery) while converted noteholders received equity treatment (~45% recovery).
+The U.S. Trustee argued this differential treatment benefited an insider.

 Why did the U.S. Trustee object to the plan?